baby nursery

 Sitting on the ball regularly during your last trimester can also help to encourage opening of the pelvis, ready for delivery.

-As far as labour is concerned, if you are planning a natural birth, you absolutely must get one.
+As far as labor is concerned, if you are planning a natural birth, you absolutely must get one.
 Another one of my best friends!

-(Note: Some hospitals have these in their labour wards - check before you get hubby to drag yours all the way there!)
+(Note: Some hospitals have these in their labor wards - check before you get hubby to drag yours all the way there!)

 Buy yourself a few well-fitting maternity outfits.
 Sure you can get by with hubby's T-shirts and sweats, but by the time you're ready to give birth, you'll feel more like a sack of potatoes than a woman.